textpattern/textpattern.github.io/README.md

 As follows:

-1. Review the [documentation collaboration procedures](https://docs.textpattern.com/brand/user-docs-procedures).
+1. Review the [documentation collaboration procedures](https://docs.textpattern.com/brand/user-docs-collaboration).
 The who, what, when, where, (you know why), and how of it all.
-(If you get a 404, the initial draft is not finished.
-Skip to next item and please come back later.)
 2. Review the [user documentation guidelines](https://docs.textpattern.com/brand/user-docs-guide).
 These provide near everything you need to know for writing and editing documentation, specifically.
 3. Review the [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide).
 This is Textpattern’s baseline editorial guidelines across all project sites and written material.
 Here will be high-level rules about orthographical style, spelling, punctuation, brand name usage, and so on.
 (If you get a 404, the document is still under major revision.
 Skip to next item and please come back later.)
 4. Continue according to skill level or interest…